-The Guggenheim Museum Internship Program is designated by the U.S. Department of State as a J-1 training program, and the Guggenheim will sponsor each eligible Basque Intern with a maximum three-month, non-extendable and non-transferable J-1 Trainee visa.
+The Solomon R. Guggenheim Foundation is designated by the U.S. Department of State as a J-1 Trainee Program sponsor, and will assist each eligible Basque Intern with applying for a maximum three-month, non-extendable and non-transferable J-1 Trainee visa.
 Interns will be responsible for the SEVIS fee, visa application processing fee, and any visa issuance fees that may be incurred.
 Interns will also be responsible for their own health insurance.

 HOUSING AND TRAVEL